FREE for Professors

 Research-Backed

 Published in the Journal of Statistics and Data Science Education.
-Provides direct measures of student learning - the gold standard AACSB requires over indirect surveys.
+Supports direct measures of student learning alongside your own rubric.

+Explore a free sample section in minutes.
 Pre-built templates aligned to IS2020 competencies.
-Five learning goals pre-mapped to AACSB standards.
 Works alongside Canvas, Blackboard, Moodle, or standalone.

 Free for Instructors